Gen711/Gen711/docs/lab_lessons/alignment.md

 Visualize tree on website: http://www.evolgenius.info/evolview/

-0. Click on "Use without and account"
+0. Click on "Use without an account"
 1. Click on the folder icon in the top-left part of the page.
 2. Paste in the code from your terminal. **FYI, this is the NEWICK tree format**, yes, named after Newick's Restaurant just down the road from us!!
 3. Find the HOX9 gene - this is the outgroup sequence we will use to rood the tree.
 Hover over the branch and it will turn red - a box will open, click "reroot here"